ihazelton05/Global-Infant-Mortality-Rates/README.md

 ![data-viz](/data.viz/final_subset_visual.png)

 ## Acknowledgements
-This data repository is protected by the [Creative Commons Attribution 4.0 Attribution License](https://creativecommons.org/licenses/by/4.0/) and the [Open Database License](https://opendatacommons.org/licenses/odbl/summary/).
+This data repository is protected by the [Creative Commons International 4.0 Attribution License](https://creativecommons.org/licenses/by/4.0/) and the [Open Database License](https://opendatacommons.org/licenses/odbl/summary/).
 For more information regarding this licensure, visit [The World Bank](https://datacatalog.worldbank.org/public-licenses#cc-by).